JeevaSaravanan/Characterization-and-Analysis-of-Entities-and-Narratives-in-Novels/README.md

 This work introduces a hybrid retrieval system using semantic embeddings and knowledge graphs to enhance narrative retrieval.
 The objectives are:
-1. Develop a vector-based semantic search sys- tem.
+1. Develop a vector-based semantic search system.
 2. Build a knowledge graph to encode narrative relationships.
-3. Combine both methods into a hybrid re- trieval system with reranking.
+3. Combine both methods into a hybrid retrieval system with reranking.
-This approach addresses challenges such as cap- turing thematic connections, structuring relational data, and aligning semantic and structural methods.
+This approach addresses challenges such as capturing thematic connections, structuring relational data, and aligning semantic and structural methods.